 If you've had good success recording strings with other microphones, please leave a comment below.

 It is all well and good having the best microphone in the world, but in the wrong hands, this will achieve very little.
 The positioning for microphones for strings and the environment in which you are recording it is absolutely vital, though relatively simple.

 - The diaphragm of the microphone should be positioned above the instrument.
 Stringed instruments are tilted up slightly when played and this will help the mic to pick up the sound.

 - Place the mic more than a foot away from the instrument.
 One to three feet is fine, you will probably want to experiment with what gets the best sound out of your own instrument.

 - Utilize the room you are recording in.
 Vocal booths can be a bit restricting for strings, which have a rich sound and fill the room.
-Having another ‘room mic’ can make the sound more natural and full.
-Of course, I wouldn’t recommend doing this in a bathroom as the acoustics will be poor, but in a room with nice acoustics this is an option.
+Having another ‘room mic’ can make them sound more natural and full.
+Of course, I wouldn’t recommend doing this in a bathroom as the acoustics will be poor, but in a room with nice acoustics, this is an option.

 - Point your mic toward where the instrument is bowed.
 Years of recording have told audio specialists that this tends to get the best results.